eflyn/nginx-reloaded/README.md

 `nginx-reloaded` is a simple and straightforward alternative to the default nginx Docker image which adds support for automatic silent reloads anytime `nginx.conf` is updated.

-By providing a thin layer on top of the standard nginx:latest this image leverages ionotify to run silent reloads in the background when the conf file changes without using a sidecar or complicated workarounds.
+By providing a thin layer on top of the standard nginx:latest this image leverages inotify to watch the conf file and run silent reloads in the background on changes without using a sidecar or other complicated workarounds.
 It was primairly designed to run in Kubernetes environments that use a ConfigMap to mount and update server configuration.

 ## Features